Division ring: Relation to fields and linear algebra

 The center of a division ring is commutative and therefore a field.
 Every division ring is therefore a division algebra over its center.
-Division rings can be roughly classified according to whether or not they are finite-dimensional or infinite-dimensional over their centers.
+Division rings can be roughly classified according to whether or not they are finite dimensional or infinite dimensional over their centers.
 The former are called centrally finite and the latter centrally infinite.
-Every field is, of course, one-dimensional over its center.
-The ring of Hamiltonian quaternions forms a 4-dimensional algebra over its center, which is isomorphic to the real numbers.
+Every field is one dimensional over its center.
+The ring of Hamiltonian quaternions forms a four-dimensional algebra over its center, which is isomorphic to the real numbers.